AgentMC/Sao19/Translate/En/Part7.md

 After painting the faces with brown ointment again and paying the rent the left, and morning sun dyed red greeted them with a light similar to that of ore lanterns.

-There was a distance of more than 5 kilometers from the inn to Obsidia castle, they walked enjoying the scenery of a foreign country feeling great impatience.
+There was a distance of more than 5 kilolu from the inn to Obsidia castle, they walked enjoying the scenery of a foreign country feeling great impatience.

 As they got closer to the castle the road became wider and the buildings on both sides also became fine.
 However, the number of passers-by decreased rapidly, in particular the sub-humans are completely absent.